Gyōnen

-Gyōnen (凝然; 1240–1321) was a Japanese Buddhist monk of the Kegon school who resided at Tōdai-ji Temple in the late Kamakura period.
+Gyōnen (凝然; 1240–1321) was a Japanese Buddhist monk of the Kegon school who resided at the temple of Tōdai-ji, Nara in the late Kamakura period.
 He studied the history of Buddhism in India, China, and Japan, compiling documents on this subject in pursuit of a comprehensive understanding of Japanese Buddhism.

 Biography

 Gyōnen, also known as Jikan, was born in Iyokuni (present-day Ehime Prefecture).

 He received the Bodhisattva Precepts at Mt.
 Hiei in 1255.
-At the age of 18, he received the novice precepts and was fully ordained by Enshō (1220–1277) at Tōdaiji Temple when he was 20.
-He studied the teachings of a number of traditions of Buddhism including Sanron and Hossō under various masters around Japan before setting into Tōdaiji, where he remained for most of his life.
+At the age of 18, he received the novice precepts and was fully ordained by Enshō (1220–1277) at Tōdai-ji when he was 20.
+He studied the teachings of a number of traditions of Buddhism including Sanron and Hossō under various masters around Japan before setting into Tōdai-ji, where he remained for most of his life.